-Shannon Nadalini, has spent her career teaching and leading teams to support the developmental growth of early childhood and elementary students.
-As the Head of Primary and Lower School at St. John's Episcopal School in Dallas, she enjoys impacting the experiences of students, faculty, and parents through meaningful intention and engagement.
-Prio to St. John's, she taught fourth-grade humanities at St. Mark's School of Texas, where she was instrumental in developing new curricula for language arts and the Character and Leadership Institute and co-chaired the annual International Boys' Schools Coalition conference in 2022.
+A seasoned educator with 20 years of experience in independent schools, Shannon Nadalini, has spent her career teaching and leading teams to support the developmental growth of early childhood and elementary students.
+As the Head of Primary and Lower School at St. John's Episcopal School in Dallas, Texas, she enjoys impacting the experiences of students, faculty, and parents through meaningful intention and engagement.
+Before coming to St. John's, she taught fourth-grade humanities at St. Mark's School of Texas, where she was instrumental in developing new curricula for language arts and the Character and Leadership Institute and cochaired the annual International Boys' Schools Coalition conference in 2022.
 Before this role, Shannon was a second-grade language arts, math, and social studies teacher, varsity athletics coach, and student sponsor at The Hockaday School.
-She worked crossdivisionally and cross-departmentally to support strategic academic committees.
-As a kindergarten and fourth-grade teacher at Highlander School, Shannon discovered her passion for reading instruction and her curiosity about single-gender classrooms.
+She worked cross-divisionally and cross-departmentally to support strategic academic committees dedicated to character education and whole-child growth and development.
+As a kindergarten and fourth-grade teacher at Highlander School in Dallas, Shannon discovered her passion for reading instruction and her curiosity about single-gender classrooms early in her career.
 Shannon believes the purpose of education is to activate the students' minds so that they learn to inquire meaningfully, think critically, express understanding, and apply their knowledge.
 She encourages students to take risks and not be afraid to fail so that they can embrace the learning process and broaden the lens through which they will see and experience the world.
 In May 2025, she earned her Ed.D. in PK-12 Education Leadership from SMU.